 U.S. Census Bureau, Population Division.
-Annual Estimates of the Resident Population by Sex, Age, Race, and Hispanic Origin for the United States and States: April 1, 2010 to July 1, 2019.
-June 2020.
+Annual Estimates of the Resident Population by Sex, Age, Race, and Hispanic Origin for the United States and States: April 1, 2010 to July 1, 2020.
+June 2021.

-Before implementation of ICD-10 in 1999, generating estimates for an important category of products-generators and other engine-driven tools-was not possible.
-With the advent of ICD-10 coding, generating estimates of deaths associated with generators and other engine-driven tools is now possible.
+Before implementation of ICD-10 in 1999, generating estimates for an important category of products-generators and other engine-driven tools-was not possible.10 With the advent of ICD-10 coding, generating estimates of deaths associated with generators and other engine-driven tools is now possible.
 Table B.2 presents a summary of the mortality rates associated with generators, which steadily increased from 1999 through 2006, but retracted until 2011, from the previous 2006 high point.
-However, the rate generally increased after 2013, with the most recent 3-year average for 2016 to 2018, as the highest level (2.85) so far, exceeding the previously highest 2.69 rate in 2006, which included the Hurricane Katrina impact of 2005.
-This most recent 3-year average mortality rate range for generators alone is more than five times greater than the 3-year average rate in 2000.
+However, the rate generally increased after 2013, with the recent 3-year average for 2017 to 2019, as the highest level (2.86) so far, exceeding the previously highest 2.69 rate in 2006, which included the Hurricane Katrina impact of 2005.
+The estimated mortality rate for the most recent years 2018 to 2020 is similarly high, but slightly less (2.81).
+This most recently available 3-year average mortality rate for 2019 for generators alone is more than five times greater than the 3-year average rate for 2000.